 In the previous version, transform skip was disable by default.
 This is because it is only enabled/coded when MTS CU-flag is zero.
 This leads to substantial loss in class F. In this version, the condition on MTS CU flag for transform skip is removed, so transform skip selection is similar to VTM2.0.1.

+Test1 – removing MPS flag and replacing {DCT8,DCT8} by {DCT2,DCT2}

 The same testing conditions as in Sec.
 3.1 and Sec.
 3.2 are performed.
 The experimental results of the first Test (Replacing {DCT8,DCT8} by {DCT2,DCT2} + Removing the MST enable flag) are provided in Table 1 and Table 2 for AI and RA configurations (resp.).